 The original bank barn was 36 x 50 and made mostly of pine, built to house cattle and horses.
 Both cream and milk were sold.
 Aubrey Rebman, son of Wes states that Mr. Plewis picked up the milk with horses.
 He had a coal oil heater to help keep him warm.
-After that time Lorne McWade picked up milk in cans.
+After that time Lorne McWade picked up the milk in cans.

 Eileen Taverner (Rebman) daughter of Wes and Florence tells of "lots of chores to be done on the farm but we had fun too.
 I remember the home made skis I had and the sleigh rides in the winter.
 We had Christmas concerts and Friday night dances at the Orange Hall across from our house.
 My Mother would bring over a big pot of tea and put it on the wood stove at the hall.
 Candy bars were a nickel, there was lots of penny candy.
 Coke was the big drink for about 10 cents.
 Postage stamps were 1-2 cents each for post cards and 3 cents for a letter, and coal oil was 50 cents a gallon."
-Mrs. Taverner still resides in the village of Barkway

-On May 15, 1987 the Rebman family sold this farm to Ed & Nancy McNaughton.
+Mrs. Taverner still resides in the village of Barkway.
+On May 15, 1987 the Rebman family sold the farm.
 There have been other owners since that time.
-This is an active horse farm and arena with access only by permission.
+This is a private residence without access to the property.